 The Adjutant General”

-When the POWs left the cars, they were herded into a schoolyard where they were fed cooked rice and onions soup.
+On June 1, the POWs formed detachments of 100 men and were marched to Capas, where they were put into steel boxcars.
+Each car had two Japanese guards.
+During the trip at Calumpit, the train was switched onto a track that took it to Cabanatuan.
+When the POWs left the cars, they were herded into a schoolyard where they were fed cooked rice and onion soup.
 They were marched to the new camp which was a former Philippine Army Base and had been the home of the 91st Philippine Army Division’s home.

 The Japanese needed 1000 POWs were to go on a work detail to Davao in October 1942.
 On October 24, the POWs were marched to the barrio of Cabanatuan, loaded onto boxcars, and sent by train to Manila arriving in the afternoon.
 During the trip, the doors of the boxcars were left open so there was ventilation.
-When they arrived at Manila, they remained in the boxcars until after dark when they were marched through the empty streets to Bilibid Prison.
+When they arrived in Manila, they remained in the boxcars until after dark when they were marched through the empty streets to Bilibid Prison.
 Once at Bilibid, they were fed mutton soup and rice.